Lynnlan/NBA_Data_Playgraound/README.md

 NBA Player Shooting Map &amp; Career Life Distribution of Playoff Teams

 This repository is a playground of NBA shot-logs data using *R*.
-Will be actively updated with small, simple but interesting functions for data analysis and visulizations.
+Will be actively updated with small, simple but interesting functions for data analysis and visualizations.

+The goal is to keep practicing R for data analysis and visualizations combined with my interests in basketball games.

 The datasets used in this project are from Kaggle.
 * https://www.kaggle.com/boonpalipatana/nba-playoff-shots-2018